Fuinn/mos-examples/README.md

 Examples are arranged by modeling system (e.g. CVXPY, JuMP).
 Associated with each example are two file types, ``*model.*`` and ``*test.*``, along with any data files associated with the example.

+The ``*test.*`` files provide examples of how to access, adjust, and solve models via API and the MOS Interface packages.

 ## Application areas

 Examples from: